e-kwsm/abinit/doc/tutorial/index.md

 **The additional information given by tutorial DFPT1 opens the door to:**

-  * [The tutorial DFPT 2 (RF2 - response function 2)](rf2) presents the analysis of the DDBs that have been introduced in the preceeding tutorial RF1.
+  * [The tutorial DFPT 2 (RF2 - response function 2)](rf2) presents the analysis of the DDBs that have been introduced in the preceding tutorial RF1.
 The computation of the interatomic forces and the computation of thermodynamical properties is an outcome of this tutorial.

   * [The tutorial on Optic](optic), the utility that allows to obtain